materialsproject/fireworks/docs/queue_tutorial.rst

 #.
 Locate an appropriate QueueAdapter file.
 The files are usually named ``qadapter_<QUEUE>.yaml`` where ``<QUEUE>`` is the supported queue system.

-.. note:: If you cannot find a working QueueAdapter file for your specific queuing system, please contact us for help! (see :ref:`contributing-label`) We would like to support more queueing systems in FireWorks.
+.. note:: If you cannot find a working QueueAdapter file for your specific queuing system, you can :doc:`write your own QueueAdapter </qadapter_programming>`.
+Or, simply contact us for help (see :ref:`contributing-label`) and we will gladly help you write one for your system.

 #.
 Copy your chosen QueueAdapter file to a new name::